GEC Expectations

 The Challenge

-Participants will review the UN Sustainable Development Goals and be challenged to find opportunities in their local communities to make an impact around these areas by observing, interviewing, or immersing themselves in experiences that present a need.
+Participants will review SDG 12 of the UN Sustainable Development Goals and be challenged to find opportunities in their local communities to make an impact around these areas by observing, interviewing, or immersing themselves in experiences that present a need.
 Participants will then ideate, test, and iterate their solutions to create value for their communities and share their projects with the network of schools participating in this challenge.

 What are the rules and expectations?